Analyzing why people do the things they do and how those things affect others is one of my favorite pastimes. I enjoy finding solutions.

 Hurtful words carry great power.
-They have the potential to shove somebody into a downward spiral of self-doubt and destruction; or, they can jolt that person out of their comfort zone and onto a quest of self-discovery and improvement.
+They have the potential to shove somebody into a downward spiral of self-doubt and destruction, or they can jolt that person out of their comfort zone and onto a quest of self-discovery and improvement.
 Sometimes, there is some truth in the words.
 Often, there is none.

-One way to limit the negative effects these words have on you is to consider who said them; how well that person knows you or the person or circumstances they referred to; what purpose, if any, they may have had in saying them; whether or not they have any authority or expertise to have made the claim they made; and how long you are willing to allow these comments to disrupt your peace or influence your self-esteem.
+One way to limit the negative effects these words have on you is to consider, or even better, write down your answers to the following: who said the words, how well does that person know you or the person or circumstances they referred to, what purpose, if any, they may have had in saying them, whether or not they have any authority or expertise to have made the claim they made, if it is possible you misinterpreted what was said, and how long you are willing to allow these comments to disrupt your peace or influence your self-esteem.

 Instead of concentrating on what was said, first try examining the person who said it.
+Did you become a target of a known bully?
 Was this person someone you love or someone who's supposed to love you?
 Was it a relative, a friend, a teacher, a coach, or a stranger?
 Was it somebody whose opinion you previously respected; or, was it somebody who often said things you didn't agree with?
 Is this person mean to others; or, did they single you out?